 “It’s been a little over one year and the system is performing well,” said Naruta.
 “We’ve had no big issues.
 It runs like a normal freezer, even during the summer months.”

-The company has received such good feedback from the end user that it has revised its sales targets and predicts a bright future for CO2 booster systems.
+The company has received such good feedback from the end user that it has revised its sales targets and predicts a bright future for CO2 in industrial applications.

 The system, on display at the show again this year, signifies an increasingly competitive market for industrial freezing solutions.

 Takahashi Manufacturing joins Mayekawa and MHI in providing freezer solutions.
-But Takahashi Manufacturing is the first to use a CO2 booster system.
+But Takahashi Manufacturing is the first to use only direct CO2.

 Naruta was optimistic about the opportunities for ammonia-free solutions in freezer applications.

-“There are many users who don’t want to use ammonia, so there is a large opportunity for CO2 booster systems,” he said.
+“There are many users who don’t want to use ammonia, so there is a large opportunity for CO2 in industrial freezing applications,” he said.

-“I believe that in two to three years, after training and education around CO2 booster systems have increased sufficiently, people will be well aware that CO2 booster systems can compete with NH 3/CO2 cascades,” said Naruta.
+“I believe that in two to three years, after training and education around CO2 has increased sufficiently, people will be well aware that direct CO2 systems can compete with NH3/CO2 cascade systems in freezing applications,” said Naruta.